anasm-17/deep-autoencoder_anomaly_detection/README.md

 - b - number of features at the central hidden layer (b<k)

 ## More about autoencoders
-At a very high level, our goal is to produce X' such that MSE(X) = MSE(X') + e   where e is the reconstruction error and we would like this error to be extremely low.
+At a very high level, our goal is to produce X' such that `MSE(X - X') = e`, where e is the reconstruction error and we would like this error to be extremely low (0 ideally).

 #### Sources to learn more:
 - https://en.wikipedia.org/wiki/Autoencoder